How our e-commerce operation is reducing its carbon footprint.

 - Your new purchase of a bird bath might turn up in a box for bathroom accessories

-Not only this, but to keep your purchase safe there will be extra packing materials in the box which we re-use from our deliveries too.
+Not only this, but to keep your purchase safe in transit there will be extra packing materials in the box which we re-use from our own deliveries.
 Whether this be polystyrene inserts, bubble wrap or other cardboard.
 This means that rather than being single-use packaging we get at least two uses from it, and if you as our customer can then recycle or re-use it then we are all helping just that little bit more to turn back the clock to how our beautiful planet once was.

 At the end of the day we hope you’ll agree that it is more important that you get your purchase safely, than what box you receive it in.
 And if we all do a little bit we can make a bigger change together.